tomekpajak/csharp-design-patterns/README.md

 ##### Abstract Factory
 Real world example:
 >Imagine you want to buy laptop.
-You are visiting store where you can order two brande laptop HP and Apple.
+You are visiting store where you can order two brand laptop HP and Apple.
 Each laptop is made by different factory and contains different processor and storage.

 In plain words:
 >Provide an interface for creating families of related or dependent objects without specifying their concrete classes.